Dutch Doors are fun and stylish.

 1. Half Lite Glass Inserts

-A ½ lite glass spans the entire surface of one (top) leaf of a Dutch door.
+A ½ lite glass that spans almost the entire surface of one leaf (typically top) of a Dutch door.
 Most folks go for a half lite as it provides more natural light indoors.
-Traditional and Cottage style Dutch doors look elegant with clear tempered glass.
+Traditional and Cottage style Dutch doors look elegant with a clear tempered glass top.

 Half-lites complement Rustic style Dutch doors with decorative wrought iron grilles.
-Add decorative obscure glass, and you get an added layer of privacy.
+Add a decorative obscure glass top, and you get an added layer of privacy.

 As a rule of thumb, more glass = higher price.
 Because of this, half-lite Dutch doors come at a steeper price point compared to those with less glass.

 Tracy wanted an exterior Dutch Door to the pool as it was convenient.
 She also wanted increased visibility to keep an eye on the kids when they were at the pool.